mel-project/melnode/README.md

 ## Contributing

-Thank you for considering contributing to the Themelio source code!
+Thank you for considering contributing to the Mel source code!
 We welcome all contributions from absolutely anyone on the internet.

 For minor changes, simply fork, fix, and submit a pull request.
-If you want to propose a larger change, be sure to get in touch with our dev team on [Discord]() to make sure your change aligns with Themelio's overarching philosophy.
+If you want to propose a larger change, be sure to get in touch with our dev team on [Discord]() to make sure your change aligns with Mel's overarching philosophy.
 This will likely save you a significant amount of time and effort, as well as speed up the review process of your change.

 Finally, make sure your code adheres to the following guidelines: